 Product recalls or inventory losses caused by unforeseen events may adversely affect our operating results and financial condition.

-Our products are manufactured, stored and distributed using technically complex processes requiring specialized facilities, highly specific raw materials and other production constraints.
-The complexity of these processes, as well as strict company and government standards for the manufacture, storage and distribution of our product candidates, subjects us to risks.
+Our products are manufactured, stored, and distributed using technically complex processes requiring specialized facilities, highly specific raw materials and other production constraints.
+The complexity of these processes, as well as strict company and government standards for the manufacture, storage, and distribution of our product candidates, subject us to risks.
 In addition, process deviations or unanticipated effects of approved process changes may result in production runs of our RECELL System not complying with stability requirements or specifications.
 The occurrence or suspected occurrence of production and distribution difficulties can lead to lost inventories and in some cases product recalls, with consequential reputational damage and the risk of product liability.
-The investigation and remediation of any identified problems can cause production delays, substantial expense, lost sales and delays of new product launches.
+The investigation and remediation of any identified problems can consume management resources and cause production delays, substantial expense, lost sales, and delays of new product launches.
 In the event our production efforts require a recall or result in an inventory loss, our operating results and financial condition may be adversely affected.

 Manufacturing - Risk 2